jamf/mut/README.md

 ![Multiple attribute update](https://i.imgur.com/5eZcX0C.png)

 ###### [Updating Extension Attributes](#extension-attributes)
 MUT is also able to update Extension Attributes for a device or a user.
 In order to do this, you must first identify the Extension Attribute ID number.
-You can find this number in the URL while you are viewing an extension atribute in Jamf Pro's GUI under Settings (gear icon) > Computer Management > Extension Attributes > Click on the EA you want to update to bring it up.
+You can find this number in the URL while you are viewing an extension attribute in Jamf Pro's GUI under Settings (gear icon) > Computer Management > Extension Attributes > Click on the EA you want to update to bring it up.

 For example, the EA ID of the displayed Extension Attribute here is "2".

 ![Extension Attribute ID 2](https://i.imgur.com/iO0Pyjs.png)